latentsp/mystery-repo/README.md

 ## Getting Started

 - Review the codebase structure
-- Check `todo.md` for specific tasks
+- Check `todo.md` for specific tasks (figure out how to decrypt it)
-- Use AI assistance to understand complex parts
+- Use AI assistance to solve it in the given time frame
-- Test your changes thoroughly